CragglesG/up-to-date/README.md

 # Up To Date

 Up To Date is a Slack bot that provides you with a personalised feed of announcements, news, and happenings.

 ## How Do I Use It?

 For the moment, you can only use Up To Date if you're in the [Hack Club Slack](https://hackclub.com/slack).
 Start by running `/getmeuptodate`.
 From there, you can select topics and channels that interest you.
 Whenever a post associated with one of your chosen topics or channels is created, you'll receive a DM with its contents.
-You can select new topics and channels at any time by running `/getmeuptodate` again/
+You can select new topics and channels at any time by running `/getmeuptodate` again.

 ### How To Post